mongoose-os-apps/shelly-homekit/README.md

 _-: possible but not supported yet_
 _✗: not possible_
 _1: includes lock, outlet and valve_
+_2: includes doorbell_
+_4: includes motion, occupancy, contact_
-_2: with [Sensor AddOn](https://shop.shelly.cloud/temperature-sensor-addon-for-shelly-1-1pm-wifi-smart-home-automation#312)_ and DS18B20 sensor
+_3: with [Sensor AddOn](https://shop.shelly.cloud/temperature-sensor-addon-for-shelly-1-1pm-wifi-smart-home-automation#312)_ and DS18B20 sensor
-_3: includes motion, occupancy, contact_

 Features that are not yet supported:
  * Cloud connections: no Shelly Cloud, no MQTT